phasorpy.phasor#

 synthesize signals from phasor coordinates:

-convert to and from polar coordinates (phase and modulation):
+convert between phasor and polar coordinates (phase and modulation):

 transform phasor coordinates:

-find nearest neighbor phasor coordinates from other phasor coordinates:
+find nearest-neighbor phasor coordinates to other phasor coordinates:

 - phasorpy.phasor.phasor_center(mean, real, imag, /, *, skip_axis=None, method='mean', nan_safe=True, **kwargs)[source]#